Modesto Carriegas Pérez: Murder

 On 13 September 1979 Modesto left his house around 8 a.m., going to the Banco Hispano Americano's office.
 Three members of ETA participated in this attack, of whom two had hidden in the stairs that were going down to the basement of his home.
-Modesto used to descend the stairs on foot.
-He was approached next to the elevator, where he was subsequently shot four times from close range, two hitting the head and two the stomach.
+Modesto was approached next to the elevator, where he was subsequently shot four times from close range, two hitting the head and two the stomach.
 There were no eyewitnesses of the facts even though his neighbours and relatives listened to the four detonations with clarity.
 The employees from a bank branch located in the adjoining portal came to help him, he was found with one hand on the stomach.
 José Reparaz Fernández also went to his aid, a doctor and neighbour of the deceased, who had heard the shots in a kiosk near the place of the scene.
 Shortly after his own wife came down, alerted by the gunshots.
 He was taken by ambulance to the hospital of Cruces, where he entered without life.

 The assassins had stolen at gunpoint a white Seat 127 in the town of Portugalete, Biscay, about an hour before the attack.
 The owner was forced to give them the keys and received orders not to give an account of the events until a few hours has passed.
 It was in this car that the third individual was waiting for them to flee after making the shots.
 After the attack, this vehicle was found by the National Police in Portugalete.
 After the murder, the Modesto Carriegas's family received a letter from ETA in which they were required to leave Baracaldo.

-Concerning the procedural situation of this murder, the National Court declared the summary and dismissal concluded provisionally on 26 December the same year of the crime, considering that the relevant investigations were not fruitful.
-ETA's military branch claimed responsibility for this murder two days later through a communiqué.
+On 26 December 1979, the Spanish National Court provisionally closed the investigation into Carriegas's assassination, citing a lack of conclusive evidence to bring charges against specific individuals.
+Two days after the killing, ETA's military wing released a communiqué in which it claimed responsibility for the attack.
 The procedural situation of this assassination is of provisional dismissal.
 Therefore, the material authors of the attack have not been condemned, nor have been an investigation that attributes these facts to any member of the terrorist group ETA.